makrai/notes/takanami-23-unif-emo-vad.md

 * 10,062 sentences paired with continuous VAD labels (Buechel and Hahn, 2017)
 * the largest VAD-model text corpus to the best of our knowledge
-* sentences extracted from several online sources, such as blogs, essays, news headlines, and tweets
+* sentences extracted from several online sources eg blogs, essays, news headlines, and tweets
 * annotated with 5-point scales (ranging from 1 to 5) by crowd workers

 # 4 Preproc the train data